ctb/titus-blog/src/research-software-reuse.rst

 quality, which was at least partly in response to `Mick Watson's post on bioinformatics police
 <http://biomickwatson.wordpress.com/2013/01/14/call-the-bioinformatics-police/>`__.
-In this post -- which you should go read, Mick apparently needs the traffic to fund his Google ads?, and it has a surprise ending -- Mick
+In this post -- which you should go read, it has a surprise ending, and Mick apparently needs the traffic for his Google ads -- Mick says:
-says:

    First of all, I want to state quite clearly that I am not a code Nazi.
 I don't care about your coding practices.
 Good